16patsle/lazysizes/README.md

 ### 1.2.1

 - Improve logic for skipping transforming images inside noscript tags.
 Should fix compatibility issues with Envira Gallery's noscript fallback.
+Thanks to snippet24 for reporting.
 - Fix default options not being selected.
 If you were affected by this bug, see a list of [recommended default options here](https://wordpress.org/support/topic/recommended-starting-settings-perhaps/#post-12886169).
+Thanks to snippet24 for reporting.

 ### 1.2.0